0 minsPublished on 12/20/2023

 Where to store cryptocurrency?

-Just as you carry fiat currency in your physical wallet, you'll need a crypto wallet to store cryptocurrency.
+Just as you carry fiat money in your physical wallet, you'll need a crypto wallet to store cryptocurrency.
 A digital wallet is safe and easy to set up, and essential for buying, selling, and swapping crypto.

 Popular cryptocurrency wallet options include Bitcoin.com, MetaMask, Trust Wallet, Exodus, and Phantom.